 We are aware that many students, quite understandably, are keen to begin their studies in person at our centres with face-to-face teaching from day one.
 As such, we have designed our contingency planning (launching ONCAMPUS Online in all our UK Centres) with the aim of restoring face-to-face teaching in our centres as the priority.
 Please see below for some key updates from ONCAMPUS with regards to accommodation, travel, dates and deadlines:

 If I do Term 1 online but then am unable to travel to the UK for Term 2, what are my options?

 When the current Covid-19 situation improves, the programme will revert to the usual face-to-face teaching in the UK and we will keep you updated on when this will or may happen.
 If you do not currently hold a valid visa that allows study in the UK you will be required to apply for your visa to travel to the UK.
-If, at that time, you are unable to join the programme for Term 2 in January 2021 due to the Visa delay or refusal, or due the ongoing Covid-19 situation (either the programme cannot be run face-to-face or you are unable to arrive in the UK to start face-to-face classes), then either:
+If, at that time, you are unable to join the programme for Term 2 due to the Visa delay or refusal, or due the ongoing Covid-19 situation (either the programme cannot be run face-to-face or you are unable to arrive in the UK to start face-to-face classes), then either:

 - provision will be made to continue and complete the programme online if required, or